status-im/nimbus-site/about/roadmap.md

 ### Distributed Validator Technology

-DVT is an open-source protocol already use.
+DVT is an open-source protocol already in use.
 It enables a group of validators to combine ETH to reach the minimum stake required to operate a validator.

 Additionally, Nimbus maintains relationships with various user types, including solo stakers and liquid staking protocol operators, to ensure their feedback informs our work on the client implementations.

-Consequently, Nimbus development follows a monthly update schedule that incorporates the above variables while remaining flexible and adaptive to unforeseen ecosystem advances (and potential crises.)
-Over the last year, for example, Nimbus has shipped more than 20 updates to its consensus client implementation.
+Consequently, Nimbus development follows a monthly update schedule that incorporates the above variables while remaining flexible and adaptive to unforeseen ecosystem advances (and potential crises).
+Over the last year for example, Nimbus has shipped more than 20 updates to its consensus client implementation.

 <br/>